valm-hitiq/gsdk/app/bluetooth/example_host/bt_host_esl_ap/readme/readme.md

 - `image_update 0 ./image/banana.png --label="Line 1\nLine 2"`

   Send an image to index 0 on the single connected ESL with two lines of label.
 Note that address is a positional argument yet it can be omitted if there's only one connected device present at the moment.
-- `image_update 1 "/user/home/path with space/img.jpg"` all
+- `image_update 1 "/user/home/path with space/img.jpg" all`

   Use the 'all' keyword as special address to send the same image to slot 1 on all connected ESLs.

+- `image_update 0 *qrcode all`

+  To send unique QR codes to all connected tags for use with ESL Demo, enter "*qrcode" instead of a valid image file path.
+Typically beneficial for ESLs equipped with permanent displays, such as ePaper.

 #### led
     Turn on / off or flash an LED utilizing the LED control command.